 The lines between the physical and digital art spaces are blurring.
 VR and AR promise immersive art experiences, transcending the limitations of traditional galleries.
 As these technologies become more mainstream, artists will have new dimensions and canvases to explore.

 At Hierographx, aesthetics and functionality merge seamlessly.
 Our journey through the evolution of web aesthetics is a testament to the ever-changing, dynamic nature of the digital art space.
-As a leading web designing company in Michigan, we're dedicated to helping artists craft the perfect online platform.
+As a leading web design company in Michigan, we're dedicated to helping artists craft the perfect online platform.
 Whether you're a seasoned artist or just starting, the digital realm offers limitless possibilities.
 Embrace it, and let your art shine!